MoonPoet/xaprb-src/content/blog/2006/12/15/advanced-mysql-user-variable-techniques.md

 Finally, I showed you one place you might want to use such a technique to get the first N rows from each group.
 In certain cases, I think this is the most efficient algorithm possible, requiring just one pass through the table.

 I don't know about you, but this opens up a lot of interesting possibilities.
 I have one particular use in mind that I'll write about next -- another way to linearize a query that's normally extremely expensive.

-What do you think?
-Leave a comment and let me know!

-*Note: I'm taking a break from computers.
-This is pre-recorded.* I'll moderate your comments shortly.